neilshastry/aws-stock-price-prediction/README.md

 </details>

-**AWS Sagemaker**
+### AWS Sagemaker
 Sagemaker is the powerful ML platform from AWS that can be used to leverage several open source and AWS specific ML packages for cutting-edge predictive solutions.
-There are a whole host of services and options available as summarized in the diagram with more information to be found on the [AWS Sagemaker Page.](https://aws.amazon.com/sagemaker/)
+There are a host of services and options available as summarized in the diagram with more information to be found on the [AWS Sagemaker Page.](https://aws.amazon.com/sagemaker/)

 <img width="1182" alt="Sagemaker Highlights" src="https://user-images.githubusercontent.com/36125669/115550631-a7674580-a2dc-11eb-8f2f-f5f0bcb8490f.png">(https://aws.amazon.com/sagemaker/)